Bridges to the Baccalaureate Program

 At Binghamton University:

 - Two-day hosted orientation at BU in spring.

 - Paid ($2500) 5-week summer research experience at BU.

-- Opportunity to attend the McNair Research Conference in Niagara Falls, July 19-21, all expenses paid.
+- Opportunity to a research conference in July, all expenses paid.
 MORE INFO

 - Guaranteed admission to BU provided at minimum 2.7 gpa is maintained both in science courses and overall at the community college.

 - Customized, 1 credit course, "The Culture of Science" in first fall semester at BU

 - Guaranteed access to support programs at BU including C-STEP, LSAMP, McNair Scholars, Charles Drew, Student Support Services, Center for Academic Excellence, and more.